DICOMWG26AnnotationAHG/hackathon/README.md

 - Origin servers with DICOMweb interface for data storage, query, and retrieval
 - Limited number of cloud virtual machine (VM) instances for hosting Jupyter notebooks, web-based viewers, or image management systems.

-For an overview of available origin servers, please refer to the [servers.md](servers.md) document.
+For an overview of available DICOMweb origin servers, please refer to the [servers.md](servers.md) document.

 ### Are there any costs?